HomerReid/scuff-em/doc/docs/examples/pythonCapacitance/pythonCapacitance.md

 + The $L\to\infty$ extrapolation recovers the correct infinite-area result to an accuracy of better than 1%.

-+ \textit{Without} this extrapolation, we would incur much more severe errors.
++ *Without* this extrapolation, we would incur much more severe errors.
 For example, if we were to approximate the $L\to\infty$ capacitance by the capacitance computed for the largest value of $L$ considered here ($L=20$), we would incur an error